libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 #### Self-signed Certificate

 WebRTC enables browsers to connect to public libp2p nodes without the nodes requiring a TLS certificate in the browser's [certificate chain](https://en.wikipedia.org/wiki/X.509#Certificate_chains_and_cross-certification).
-Because the server can use a self-signed TLS certificate, WebRTC removes the need to include additional services like DNS and Let's Encrypt.
+WebRTC allows the server to use a self-signed TLS certificate, eliminating the need for additional services like DNS and Let's Encrypt.

 #### Broad support

-Chrome has supported WebRTC since 2012.
-Other browsers soon followed, achieving support [on all evergreen browsers](https://caniuse.com/?search=webrtc).
-WebRTC is literally everywhere.
+WebRTC has been supported in Chrome since 2012, and support has since been added to all [evergreen browsers](https://caniuse.com/?search=webrtc).
+This makes WebRTC widely available and easy to implement in libp2p.

 ### Limitations

+While WebRTC has several advantages, it also has some limitations to consider:

 #### Setup and configuration

-Because WebRTC represents a collection of technologies, it requires extensive setup and configuration compared to other transports.
+WebRTC is a complex set of technologies that requires extensive setup and configuration.
+This can be a drawback for some users.

 #### Extensive Roundtrips

 Another limitation is the 6 roundtrips required before data is exchanged.
-This makes WebTransport a more compelling transport for the browser to server use case where the browser supports WebTransport.
+This may make other transports, such as [WebTransport](https://docs.libp2p.io/concepts/transports/webtransport/), more appealing for certain use cases where the browser supports it.

 ### Usage

-The complexity of WebRTC is abstracted in the implementations, making it seamless to swap your existing transport with WebRTC.
+The complexity of WebRTC is abstracted in the libp2p implementations, making it easy to swap in WebRTC as the transport.
+In the JavaScript implementation, for example, all you need to do is initialize with:

-Let's look at the JavaScript implementation as an example:

 ```javascript
 import { webRTC } from 'js-libp2p-webrtc'